togawa28/mousestyles/doc/source/report/classification.rst

 *Random Forest*

 Random Forest shows a very promising result.
-For each strain, prediction, recall and F-1 measure are very closed to each other.
+For each strain, prediction, recall and F-1 measure are very close to each other.
 Except for predicting strain 15, all the other prediction has F-1 measure exceeding 0.8.

 .. plot:: report/plots/plot_rf_result.py